 I went on a bit of an old frame-buying spree on my last trip to Goodwill.
-You may have noticed in my post on Tuesday about the greeting card turned wall decoration.
+You may have noticed in my post about the greeting card turned wall decoration.

 When I came across this frame at Goodwill, I had two immediate thoughts: That gold frame is sooo pretty!
 And wow, that picture is not my style.